gcallah/SoftwareEngineering/md/chap1.md

 ## Preface

 You might be wondering, why should I study software engineering?
-Walk down the street of New York City or around NYU's campuses and you will probably see few people who are not on their phones or their laptops.
+If you were to walk down any street ofNew York City or around NYU's campuses, you will probably see few people who are not on their phones or their laptops.
 Every one of these technology runs on some form of a software system; it should be no surprise that software engineering is vital to everyday life as the whole world is run by computer systems.